Andrea-Osmar/Andrea-Osmar/README.md

 I am a frontend developer with background in hospitality, mainly sales and events.
 I have a passion for creating useful and beautiful applications with a lot of attention to the details.

-- 💻 I have recently graduated from a frontend developer boot camp
+- 💻 I graduated from a frontend developer boot camp in February 2021
-- 🖱️ I have studied React, Redux, Javascript, React-Native, Node.js
+- 🖱️ I have studied React, Redux, Javascript, React-Native, Node.js, Typescript and I'm now learning C#
-- 👩‍💻 I love being creative and solving problems and I guess that's why I love programming so much!
+- 👩‍💻 I love being creative and solving problems
 - 🧘🏻‍♀️ Fun fact, I am a yoga nerd  ✈️ And I love to travel

 - 📫 How to reach me:
   Check out my [__Portfolio__](https://www.andreaosmar.com/)